 - No, I want one backend choice → Supabase

-Firebase and Supabase are both excellent products.
-The question isn't "which is better?" — it's "which scales with my constraints?"
+Firebase and Supabase are both strong products.
+The useful question is not "which is better?"
+It is "which backend protects the decision this startup needs to make next?"